-There are many scenarios when buying expensive high-end HVAC manifold gauges are unnecessary.
+There are many scenarios when buying expensive high-end HVAC manifold gauges is unnecessary.

 Mainly for those who only occasionally work on A/C units or a homeowner looking to do his or her own repairs.